 WHERE TO EAT

 For lunch, hit La Choza at 905 Alarid Street.
-Blue corn burritos, a festive interior and an extensive margarita list make this place a perennial favorite among Santa Fe's discerning diners.
-Of the many New Mexican restaurants in town, this one always seems to be reliably excellent.
+Blue corn burritos, a festive interior and an extensive margarita list make this spot a perennial favorite among Santa Fe's discerning diners.
+Its sister restaurant, The Shed, can be found at 113 East Palace Avenue.
+Of the many New Mexican places in town, this one always seems to be reliably excellent.
 Also superb is Cafe Pasqual's, found at 121 Don Gaspar Avenue.
 The food has a definite south of the border flavor and es muy bueno.
 Start with the famous baked macaroni and cheese then move on to the two mole enchiladas.
 Tia Sophia's is located at 210 West San Francisco Street.
 Local artists outnumber tourists at this long standing and always packed Santa Fe favorite.
 Get the perfectly prepared chile rellenos (stuffed chile peppers), you'll thank me.
 La Casa Sena can be found at 125 East Palace Avenue.
 Several downtown restaurants have outdoor seating but this is the prettiest, in the flower filled garden of an old adobe.
 The New Mexican food’s good too - I destroyed a green chile cheeseburger.
 Doctor Field Goods can be found in a nondescript shopping center out at 2860 Cerrillos Road.
 This casual deli caters to the local crowd with a respectable draft beer selection and an eclectic array of food choices.
 Diners can select between free range buffalo enchiladas, goat tortas with honey habanero sauce, grilled fish tostadas and green chile pulled pork sandwiches, among other delicacies.
 Note: a bakery is a few doors down.
 My favorite lunch spot in town is Tomasita's, located at 500 South Guadalupe Street.
 Sure this raucous Railyard landmark is always packed with tourists and most likely you’ll have to wait, but it’s worth it.
 Traditional New Mexican dishes include burritos and enchiladas, and there are blue plate specials along with massive margaritas.

 For some afternoon delight, head to Clafoutis at 333 Cordova Road.
 As Oscar Wilde once said, the only way to get rid of temptation is to give in, and that sums up the approach you should take at this super bon French patisserie.
 Drop by for delectable pastries and a tantalizing selection of crepes.
 Another splendid place for your sweet tooth indulgence is Kakawa Chocolate House, found at 1050 Paseo de Peralta.
 Chocolate addicts simply can't miss this loving ode to the sacred bean.
 This quiet alternative to the coffeehouse provides a wide selection of hot brews inspired by chocolate traditions from around the world.
 These rich elixirs are based on historic recipes and divided into two categories: European (17th century France) and Mesoamerican (Mayan and Aztec).
 Bonus: the cafe also sells sublime chocolates (prickly pear mescal), truffles and spicy chile caramels.